 • Build the Brand.
-Strengthen and build upon our strong brand name to further solidify our position as the brand of first choice in pizza delivery.
+Strengthen and build upon our strong brand name to further solidify our position as the brand of first choice within the pizza delivery channel.
 We continually strive to achieve this objective through product and process innovation, advertising and promotional campaigns and a strong brand message.